Sassi di Matera: Geography

 The "Sassi" grew in the area of Murgia Plateau, extended between Apulia and Basilicata.
 Along with the "Civita" and the "Piano", the two Sassi form Matera's Old Town.

 Culture

 The Sassi are visually reminiscent of ancient sites in and around Jerusalem, and for this reason they have been used in many Christian-themed films, including The Gospel According to St. Matthew (Pier Paolo Pasolini, 1964), The Passion of the Christ (Mel Gibson, 2004), The Nativity Story (Catherine Hardwicke, 2006) and Ben-Hur (Timur Bekmambetov, 2016).

-The Sassi di Matera serves as a critical clue in Dick Rosano's mystery, 'The Secret of Altamura.'
 They also appeared in Patty Jenkins's Wonder Woman (2017), serving as a location for the Amazons' city Themyscira, and Cary Joji Fukunaga's No Time to Die (2021), where a scene with James Bond's Aston Martin racing through was shot.

 Music

-in 2016 the band Corde Oblique entitled a song "I sassi di Matera", in the album "I Maestri del Colore".
-The song is diveded in two parts, the first inspired by the so-called Sasso Barisano, and the second to the Sasso Caveoso.
+in 2016 the band Corde Oblique released a song, "I sassi di Matera", on the album "I Maestri del Colore".
+The song is divided into two parts, the first inspired by the so-called Sasso Barisano, and the second by the Sasso Caveoso.